collin80/GVRET/README.md

 The project now builds in the Arduino IDE.
 So, use it to compile, send the firmware to the Arduino, and monitor serial.
 It all works very nicely.

 You will need the following to have any hope of compiling and running the firmware:
-- The GEVCU hardware (version 4 hardware or newer) or CANDue hardware
+- The GEVCU hardware (version 4 hardware or newer), CANDue (1.1 or 2.0), or EVTVDue
-- Arduino IDE 1.5.4 (use other versions at your own risk)
+- Arduino IDE 1.5.4 or higher (tested all of the way up to 1.6.6)
 - due_can - In my repos
 - due_wire - once again, in my repos
 - SdFat - I have also forked this into my repos